-If you'd like to use Opera to screen share, it will be a two-step process.
-As we don't have a native Opera extension for now, you'd have to use our Chrome extension instead:
+If your Opera version is older than 60, screen sharing will be a two-step process.
+As we don't have a native Opera extension for those version, you'll have to use our Chrome extension instead:

 First you'll have to install Chrome Extensions for Opera.
 You can install the extension here.